lnis-uofu/OpenFPGA/docs/source/manual/file_formats/clock_network.rst

 .. option:: default_tap_switch="<string>"

   Define the default routing switch to be used when interconnects the routing tracks to the input pins of programmable blocks in the clock network.
+The tap switches are used to build the taps of clock networks as shown in :numref:`fig_prog_clock_network_example_2x2`.
 Must be a valid routing switch defined in the VPR architecture file.
 See the example in the ``default_driver_switch``.

 .. option:: default_driver_switch="<string>"

+  .. note:: For internal drivers, suggest to use the same driver switch for the output pins of a programmable block as defined in VPR architecture.

   Define the default routing switch to be used when interconnects the routing tracks in the clock network.
+The driver switches are used to build the switch points of clock networks as shown in :numref:`fig_prog_clock_network_example_2x2`.
 Must be a valid routing switch defined in the VPR architecture file.
 For example,

   .. code-block:: xml